- 6259 3877

 The IPC helps to interlink subjects for students so that they can see the broader picture of what they are learning about, and talk about the same topic from different perspectives.

-Each topic has entry points to hook students into being interested to learn more about the topic.
+Each topic has entry points to hook students into being interested to learn more about the topic in a creative and engaging way.
 Knowledge harvests enable students to share what they already know about the topic so teachers can adapt, while learning tasks encourage independent and group learning.
 At the end of each topic, exit points allow students to consolidate their learning points and present them.
 This also provides parents with the opportunity to see what their children have learned and their new perspectives on the topic.

 Teachers take the approach of identifying the learning stage of each skill in each stage for each student and offering practical activities to help children improve their learning.
 Students also have success criteria that they can understand easily.
 This helps them take an active role in assessing how well they are learning.

-Invictus complements this assessment with our own formal knowledge tests, observation skills, written and project work and effort assessment against the school’s matrix so that parents can get written reports on their child’s progress.
+Invictus International School complements this assessment with our own learning process including formal knowledge tests, observation skills, written and project work and effort assessment against the school’s matrix so that parents can get written reports on their child’s progress.
 We also have parent-teacher conferences twice a year to discuss progress and targets for students.

 For more detailed information on specific courses, subjects taught and entry requirements please click here.